Kidney stonesCalcium stones; Nephrolithiasis

 - Coffee and Tea.
 Some research has reported a lower risk for stones in people who drink tea and both regular and decaffeinated coffee.

 Low-Salt and Low-Protein Diets

-Whether restricting meat protein alone without restricting sodium has any protective value is unknown.
+It is unknown whether restricting meat protein alone without restricting sodium has any protective value.
 Most studies to date have found no difference in stone development between people with low and normal protein diets.

-DASH Diet.
 The same diet that is recommended to control blood pressure might also reduce the risk of kidney stones.
-The DASH diet, which is high in fruits and vegetables and low in animal protein, appears to reduce the incidence of kidney stones by as much as 40 - 50%.
+The DASH diet, which is high in fruits and vegetables and low in animal protein, appears to reduce the incidence of kidney stones by as much as 40 to 50%.

 Fiber-Rich Foods and Their Compounds